2025-2026 Status: The Problems Persist. Every Category Shows Continued Acceleration

 Problem 3: Harm / Human Benefit

 [4] U.S. Department of Defense, Deputy Secretary Kathleen Hicks, ‘Replicator Initiative’ announcement, August 28, 2023.
-Multiple thousands of autonomous systems within 18-24 months.
+Aims for thousands of autonomous systems within 18-24 months.

 [16] Russian defense industry reports, “Marker Robot Serial Production,” 2025.